Texas One-Day Fishing License: Cost, Rules & Where to Buy

 one day vs annual licenses

 Annual licenses offer broader access and stay valid through Aug.
-31 or for a year—more economical and compliance-friendly for frequent anglers.
+31 or for a year, making them more cost-effective for frequent anglers.

 Frequently Asked Questions